 Part 3 of the IELTS Speaking test will involve a discussion between you and the examiner for about 4 to 5 minutes.
 You will be asked to answer questions related to the part 2 topic of your test but on a broader aspect.
 You should expect to be asked approximately 6 questions of increasing difficulty.
 The questions will be more abstract or general.
+The format for the test is the same in Singapore and all other countries where the IELTS exam is held.

 Common Topics Part Three